GR0UP ACTIVITIES (Alphabetical)

 There are now two Italian Groups - Italian for Beginners and Italian.
 Both are run by Andy Geddes

-Italian - meets on the second Monday in the Leader's home at 2.30 pm .
+Italian - We are working on our reading, speaking and listening skills using a range of sources, but always focussing on Italian life and culture as well as our love of the Italian language.
+The group meets on the second Monday in the Leader's home at 2.30 pm .
 Full complement at present.

-Italian for Beginners - Meets on 1st and 3rd Mondays in the Leaders home.
+Italian for Beginners - This Group is for those with no previous knowledge of Italian, and is working on conversational basics and the vocabulary neede for traveel, shopping and eating out using the BBC "Talk Italian" course Meets on 1st and 3rd Mondays in the Leaders home.
 Full complement at present.

 The group meets on the 1st and 3rd Tuesdays, at 10.
 15 in Members homes..